Abirdcfly/Abirdcfly/README.md

 ---

-You may have seen me submit pr for a large number (>100) of projects, sorry, I'm not that familiar with these projects, this is just to help fix some simple issues for these projects along the way when verifying https://github.com/golang/go/issues/53968
+PS: You may have seen me submit pr for a large number (>100) of projects, sorry, I'm not that familiar with these projects, this is just to help fix some simple issues for these projects along the way when verifying https://github.com/golang/go/issues/53968

-I do find that open source projects are not the same as each other, there are some that are not friendly and some that do not expect outside contributions.